CSCfi/csc-user-guide/FAQ.md

    * For example, `## SoftwareX v1.2.3 installed on Puhti, 31.3.2022`
 3. Under this heading, describe the update with a few sentences.
 Include links to appropriate pages elsewhere in docs, as well as external links to e.g. release notes/changelog if applicable.
 4. Commit your changes and when the PR gets merged a script will automatically add your updates to the docs landing page.

+## Which Markdown features/extensions are available?

+Have a look at [the reference card](https://docs.csc.fi/ref).